 On this page

-If you have a business in the Netherlands that intends to employ staff, you can use this checklist to quickly determine which obligations you must fulfil.
+If you have a business in the Netherlands that intends to employ staff, you can use this checklist to quickly determine which obligations you must fulfill.
 This checklist also includes a number of obligations relevant for employing staff from outside the Netherlands.
 Please consult the other checklists on this website before hiring staff via an intermediary, such as a temporary employment or a secondment agency or contracting work out to third parties.

 1. Screen your future employees